natenka/pyneng-book-en/docs/source/book/06_control_structures/1_if_else.rst

 Example of if/elif/else construction use
 ---------------------------------------------

-An example of a check_password.py script that checks length of the password and whether the password contains username:
+An example of a check_password.py script that checks length of password and whether password contains username:

 .. code:: python